What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 Granulomatosis with polyangiitis (GPA)

-GPA happens when immune cells clump together, forming what are known as granulomas.
-This causes inflammation in the blood vessels.
+In GPA, immune cells clump together, forming what are known as granulomas.
+GPA also causes inflammation of the blood vessels.
 It can affect the whole body, but often affects the kidneys, lungs, sinuses, nose, ears, and throat.

 Kidneys Lungs Nose Ears